-Home Chemistry Properties Shielding Electrons
+Home Chemistry Properties Slater’s Rule

 Shielding Electrons

-The valence electrons for multi-electron atoms are attracted by the nucleus of the atom and repelled by the electrons from inner shells.
+The valence electrons in a multi-electron atom are attracted by the nucleus and repelled by the electrons from inner shells.
 These attractive and repulsive forces acting on the valence electrons experience less attraction from the nucleus of an atom.
+Therefore, the inner electrons that shield the higher energy electron are called shielding electrons and the effect is called the shielding effect or screening effect.

 The electrons are arranged in a sequence of groups in order of increasing principal quantum number (n).
 In such electron arrangement s and p-orbitals are kept together.
 Therefore, the electron arrangement order for calculating shielding and screening constant is: